mautrix/docs/meowlnir/bot-config.md

 having multiple management rooms.

-In the future, there will be commands for managing all the state events, but for now you need to send some of them manually (e.g. via `/devtools` in Element Web).
+In the future, there will be commands for managing all the state events, but for now you need to send some of them manually (e.g. via `/devtools` -> "Explore room state" -> "Send custom state event" in Element Web).

 ## Subscribing to policy lists
 The `fi.mau.meowlnir.watched_lists` state event is used to subscribe to policy